Falwell Resigns From Liberty University Following Sex Scandal Allegations

 Falwell has been at the center of multiple controversies in recent years, including questionable business dealings, accusations of racial insensitivity, complaints about his management style and allegations of other behavior considered inappropriate for the leader of a conservative religious institution.

 Previous reporting by news outlets, including BuzzFeed, has described a complicated business entanglement and close friendship between the Falwells and Granda.
 The couple met Granda in Miami several years ago while he was in his early 20s, working as a pool attendant, according to the reports.
-That report also claimed that Trump fixer Michael Cohen – who has since been convicted of federal campaign violations and of lying to Congress – helped arrange Trump's endorsement of Falwell.
+The BuzzFeed report also claimed that Trump fixer Michael Cohen – who has since been convicted of federal campaign violations and of lying to Congress – helped arrange Trump's endorsement of Falwell.
 Separately, Reuters has reported that Cohen helped the Falwells arrange to keep private a set of potentially embarrassing photographs.

 Falwell agreed to an indefinite leave of absence on Aug.
 7 after he posted a vacation photo to Instagram that showed him with his pants unzipped and his arm around a woman who is not his wife, whose pants also were unzipped.

-Liberty, whose campus is in Lynchburg, Va., was founded by the late Rev. Jerry Falwell Sr. The conservative Christian university holds its students to a strict moral code, which includes prohibitions on sex outside of marriage and same-sex relationships.
+Liberty, whose campus is in Lynchburg, Va., was founded by Falwell's late father, the Rev. Jerry Falwell Sr. The conservative Christian university holds its students to a strict moral code, which includes prohibitions on sex outside of marriage and same-sex relationships.

 Jerry Falwell Jr. has not responded to requests for comment from NPR.
-But in an interview with a local radio station, he said the photo was taken "in good fun" at a costume party and the woman, his wife's assistant, could not zip her pants because she is pregnant.
+But in an interview with a local radio station, he said the photo posted to Instagram was taken "in good fun" at a costume party and the woman, his wife's assistant, could not zip her pants because she is pregnant.

 Evangelicals critical of Trump, including some Liberty students, have objected to Falwell's vocal support for the president since early on in the 2016 Republican primary.
 Falwell's endorsement was seen as an important step toward helping Trump coalesce support from this important Republican voting bloc.